BestTimesToVisit.com Logo

 cultural

 Take a guided tour to the Demilitarized Zone (DMZ), the border between North and South Korea.
 This sobering experience offers a glimpse into the Korean War and the divided peninsula.
-Book a tour in advance and be prepared for a moving and thought-provoking day.
+Book a tour in advance for a more insightful experience.

 Best time: Spring, Autumn